 - Crazy hobbies.
 Share something personal with the team, learn the person behind the coder, tester, designer etc. what makes us tick?
 We may have more in common than we think.

 - What kind of person am I?
-I typically use the DISC model to describe who I am and why I behave like I behave.
-It’s not that I can’t switch between modes, it’s just that my natural stance is yellow for examples.
+I typically use the DISC model to describe who I am and why I behave as I behave.
+It’s not that I can’t switch between modes, it’s just that my natural stance is yellow for example.
 If you want to convince me, this is how you can say things I like and this is what most likely won’t work.
-Knowing what type of person you have in team is very valuable.
+Knowing what type of person you have on team is unbelievably valuable.

 - What makes me happy?